odepoint/Simple-2D-Bezier-Curve-Follower/README.md

 # Simple-2D-Bezier-Curve-Follower
 Used during the beginning of change up

-Could be cleanaed up for an actual open loop implementation
+Could be cleaned up for an actual open loop implementation

 Would recommend checking out the following link for implementing a bezier curve